com-480-data-visualization/datavis-project-2022-team_philippe/README.md

 | bbeVotes | Number of votes in Best Books Ever list | 100% |
 | price | Book's price (extracted from Iberlibro) | 73% |

 After a quick inspection of the data, it seems to be qualitative (low amount of missing data on most important fields, no corrupted data, etc...).
-It will require some pre-processing such as filtering non-english books or grouping them by language, **TODO if more**.
+It will require some pre-processing though, such as filtering non-english books or grouping them by language and harmonize the publisher names.

+We will also create new variables like the number of words in the title, the length of the series, some key words of the description and the number of awards won.

 ### Problematic

-The main aspect we would like to show with our visualization is

-Examples of vues that could bring value to the visualization:
- - 1
- - 2
- - 3
- - etc...
+For this project, we want to ask us 4 questions:
+1) Is it possible to generate a good book recomandation system, only based on language similarities on the book description?
+2) Does the prize, number of page or number of words in the title make us like a book more?
+3) Is there some publisher that publish books that are more likable?
+4) Is there a genre that is more expensive and/or has more pages than the others?

+We are aware that since we will only consider english books, some similarities in english may differ from french so the recommendations generated may differ from our culture.

+Here are some ideas of some visualisation that we could do:
+ - 1 Just a giant library like we can have on the TV on Netflix but it is on the web for books, alphabeticaly sorted.
+The idea is that when you select a book, you will get the informations about the book (Title, desciption, cover type, ...) and some recommandations about other book "similar" to that one.
+ - 2 A "Top favorite" graph where the user can select a genre and see the most liked book of the genre
+ - 3 A visualisation of the biggest publishers, what genre of book they publish, the cost of their books and how much they are liked.
+ - 4 a time table of when the books were published (or first published if the variable exist for the book)

 First sktech drawings of what the main pages could look like: